 This puts increasing pressure on marketers to create end-to-end mobile experiences that delight consumers, leveraging the distinct capabilities of mobile to go beyond just being an optimized carbon copy of the desktop experience.

-At iPerceptions, we have seen more than a 50 percent increase in the number of Voice of Customer (VoC) studies we run on mobile.
+At iperceptions, we have seen more than a 50 percent increase in the number of Voice of the Customer (VoC) studies we run on mobile.
 This confirms the increasing need to understand the unique nature of the mobile experience and how to deliver a superior experience on mobile.

 So to help you get the most out of your mobile research, here are 3 important tips to keep in mind when creating a mobile survey.

 1. Engage visitors for feedback at the right time

 It is essential to engage and collect the voice of your customers in the moment of truth - the most critical time in his or her experience.
 A Harvard Business Review article highlighted that,